gvwilson/sensibleadventures/bookster/new.md

 Piaerre studied the silhouette portrait that hung on the wall.
 A young Bantangui woman with a shaved head and exaggerated false eyebrows had drawn it the winter Erileine turned eight.
-Laeuc and Saedie's profiles filled the center.
-Above them, half as large, were Laeuc's parents and Papaere Vurt; Saedie's mother had died a year too early to be in the picture.
+Laeuc and Saedanne's profiles filled the center.
+Above them, half as large, were Laeuc's parents and Papaere Vurt; Saedanne's mother had died a year too early to be in the picture.
 Queçenne and Erileine were below their parents, facing away from each other.
 "I don't want to talk about them," Piaerre said.

 "Why not?"